rhit-netsos/netsec-public/syllabus.md

 your labs and ask questions as you go on.

-While doing the labs, you will answer a series of guided questions that will allow you to finally define basic networking and security concepts, and then stitch them together to form a coherent lecture.
+While doing the labs, you will answer a series of guided questions that will enable you to finally define basic networking and security concepts, and then stitch them together to form a coherent lecture.

 ### Paper discussion

-In addition to lab quizzes/reports, you will be asked to read research papers and comment on them with your thoughts/impressions based on your observations in the labs.
+In addition to lab quizzes/reports, I will asked you to read research papers and comment on them with your thoughts/impressions based on your observations in the labs.

+<!--
 We will do this using the [Perusall](https://www.perusall.com/) tool where we can collaboratively read and comment on research papers.

-<!--
+-->

 ### Peer teaching

 In addition to lab quizzes/reports, you will be asked to work with a group of